astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 so the clocks in the Earth's frame will always measure a longer time interval, no matter the speed of the rocket.

-In the case presented here, $\beta = 0.75$, so $\gamma = 1.512$,
+In the case presented here, $\beta = 0.75$, so $\gamma = 1.512$, and
-and therefore the clocks on the rocket will measure a time interval of 3.7 years.
+therefore the clocks on the rocket will measure a time interval of 3.7 years.
+This is a simplified version of the famous **Twin Paradox**, which adds the extra step of bringing the rocket back to Earth at the same speed, whereupon comparing the clocks shows that 7.4 years have passed on the rocket while 11.2 years have passed on the Earth.
+This may seem science fictional, but an experiment much like it has been carried out with jet planes going around the Earth in opposite directions, carrying extremely precise atomic clocks.
+The predicted rates of time dilation had to be modified to account for the fact that the planes were not inertial reference frames, but when correctly calculated, the predicted differences in the clocks were not different from the measured elapsed times, on the orders of a hundred nanoseconds!
+Look up descriptions of the [Hafele-Keating Experiment](https://en.wikipedia.org/wiki/Hafele%E2%80%93Keating_experiment) for more details.

 ### Muons in the Atmosphere